How can languages work for me?

 Who Should Take the Language Placement Test?

-Students with one or more years of high school French, German, Spanish, or Russian who wish to continue the study of that same language MUST take the Language Placement Test.
+Students with one or more years of high school ASL, Chinese, French, German, Japanese, Korean, Spanish, or Russian who wish to continue the study of that same language MUST take the Language Placement Test.

 Incoming transfer students returning to the study of French, German, Russian or Spanish, begun in high school but not previously pursued at the college level, must also take the test.